Create a Local admin account on macOS using Intune

 Conclusion

-In this blog post, we’ve learned how to create a local administrator account on a Mac device while using Intune as your Mobile Device Management (MDM) service.
+In this blog post, we’ve learned to create a local administrator account on a Mac device using Intune.
 It’s important to note that changing the PrimaryGroup ID to 80 in the shell script will create a standard user account instead of an administrator account.

 1. Hi!